 Bristol is a very small town located in the state of Vermont.
-With a population of 3,882 people and just one neighborhood, Bristol is the 37th largest community in Vermont.
+With a population of 3,945 people and just one neighborhood, Bristol is the 37th largest community in Vermont.
 Much of the housing stock in Bristol was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce

 Bristol is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bristol is a town of service providers, professionals and sales and office workers.
-There are especially a lot of people living in Bristol who work in teaching (10.98%), office and administrative support (9.97%) and management occupations (7.32%).
+There are especially a lot of people living in Bristol who work in management occupations (11.76%), office and administrative support (9.30%) and teaching (8.50%).

 Setting & Lifestyle